andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ---

 ## What is it for?
-_A low execution-cost way to gather information about the current health of the build_
+_A low execution-cost way to gather information about the current health of the build, from a users perspective_

 Note: